 Four Person Ruck: FOURRUCK (15%)

-This Sweet 50k (32-miler) is a lollipop-style course and boasts a whopping 7,525' feet of elevation gain!
+This Sweet 50k (32-miler) is a lollipop-style course and boasts a whopping 7,000' feet of elevation gain!
 This course has an amazing single track trail that winds like a roller coaster to the first aid station (550) at 10 miles.
 After that, you run downhill for 4.3 miles on a dirt road to the next aid station (La Pit) (14 miles).
-From there, you start to climb up to the highest point of your run and then head back down to 550 Aid Station (22ish miles).
+From there, via Thomas Aid, you'll start to climb up to the highest point of your run and then head back down to 550 Aid Station (22ish miles).
 You'll return to Frater Lake (Finish) on the same roller coaster trail you started on.
 This Sweet 50k also has a generous 12 hour cut-off.
 The perfect setup for your first ultra!

 Tall Trees 29k

 This 18-mile course is an absolute grind on the way up and a VERY fast run on the way down!
 Runners will start and finish at our Frater Lake Headquarters and run the out-and-back section (Granite Peak) of the K50 course.
 The trail is very runnable and boasts a 2,500’ vertical gain that consist of some of the best trails in the area.
 At the mid-point, runners will be awarded with one of the best views the area has to offer.
 There is a generous 8-hour cut-off for this course.